Phase Object Reconstruction for 4D-STEM using Deep Learning: Materials Methods

 \subsection{General Workflow}

-The workflow is schematically illustrated in figure \ref{fig:workflow} and can be divided into two main steps: firstly, a neural network, trained to solve the inverse problem as outlined in section "\nameref{sec:NN}", reconstructs the phase $\phi_{out}$ and amplitude $|\psi_{out}|$ of a CBED pattern, based on the intensity measurements of a 3x3 kernel of adjacent diffraction patterns, as illustrated schematically in figure \ref{fig:workflow}-(\circnum{3}-\circnum{5}).
+The general concept of the proposed reconstruction method is schematically illustrated in figure \ref{fig:workflow}.
+The workflow to retrieve the object $T(\vec{r})$ (figure \ref{fig:workflow}-\circnum{1}) of a 4d-STEM dataset (figure \ref{fig:workflow}-\circnum{2}) can be divided into two main steps: firstly, a neural network, trained to solve the inverse problem as outlined in section "\nameref{sec:NN}", reconstructs the phase $\phi_{out}$ and amplitude $|\psi_{out}|$ of the exit wave, based on the intensity measurements of a 3x3 kernel of adjacent diffraction patterns, as depicted in figure \ref{fig:workflow}-(\circnum{3}-\circnum{5}).
 Secondly, a patch of the object is retrieved from the previously reconstructed exit wave according to equation \ref{eq:POA}, as shown in figure \ref{fig:workflow}-(\circnum{6}). \\

 In order to take the relative position of each individual object patch into account, a phase factor is included to the approximated $\psi_{in}(\vec{k})$ and the predicted $\psi_{out}(\vec{k})$ so that their real space counterpart $\psi_{in}(\vec{r})$ and $\psi_{out}(\vec{r})$ are found at the right position.
 This phase factor $\phi_{shift}$ is a function of the displacement of the probe position in the x and y directions ($\Delta x$ and $\Delta y$) with regard to the center of an array of size $N_x \times N_y$.